Nodes and clients

 Besu's extensive documentation(opens in a new tab) will guide you through all details on its features and setups.

 Erigon, formerly known as Turbo‐Geth, started as a fork of Go Ethereum oriented toward speed and disk‐space efficiency.
 Erigon is a completely re-architected implementation of Ethereum, currently written in Go but with implementations in other languages under development.
 Erigon's goal is to provide a faster, more modular, and more optimized implementation of Ethereum.
 It can perform a full archive node sync using around 2TB of disk space, in under 3 days.

 Go Ethereum (Geth for short) is one of the original implementations of the Ethereum protocol.
 Currently, it is the most widespread client with the biggest user base and variety of tooling for users and developers.
 It is written in Go, fully open source and licensed under the GNU LGPL v3.

-Nethermind is an Ethereum implementation created with the C# .NET tech stack, running on all major platforms including ARM.
+Nethermind is an Ethereum implementation created with the C# .NET tech stack, licensed with LGPL-3.0, running on all major platforms including ARM.
 It offers great performance with:

 - an optimized virtual machine

 - state access

 - networking and rich features like Prometheus/Grafana dashboards, seq enterprise logging support, JSON RPC tracing, and analytics plugins.